neam/dna-project-base-rest-api/README.md

     export CMS_HOST=127.0.0.1:11111 # change if you have used another WEB_PORT when setting up the local dev environment ./generate-local-codeception-config.sh

-To reset the test database (necessary in order to re-run tests):
+To reset the test database (necessary in order to run tests from scratch or to re-run the `acceptance-init` suite since it does not reset the database itself by design):

     export CONFIG_ENVIRONMENT=test
     connectionID=dbTest ../shell-scripts/reset-db.sh